ferdiansyagz/CoRAL-Sentinel1-TCR/README.md

   (`split`) Sentinel-1 IW products;
-- incidence-angle extraction from either a full-resolution raster band (Terrain-Corrected products) or a tie-point grid with bilinear interpolation (non-Terrain-Corrected products). **Note:** if SNAP's Terrain Correction step is run with its default settings (no additional output band selected), the incidence-angle band it generates -- and that this code reads -- is the **incidenceAngleFromEllipsoid**, not the local incidence angle.
-If you need the local (DEM-based) incidence angle instead, tick that option under "Additional Output Parameters" in the Terrain Correction operator before running SNAP, and the same raster-band logic here will pick it up automatically;
+- incidence-angle extraction from either a full-resolution raster band (Terrain-Corrected products) or a tie-point grid with bilinear interpolation (non-Terrain-Corrected products). **Note:** SNAP's Terrain Correction step requires selecting which incidence-angle output to generate under "Additional Output Parameters" -- `incidenceAngleFromEllipsoid` (ellipsoid-referenced) or `localIncidenceAngle` (DEM-referenced, corrected for the EGM96 geoid).
+  This project uses the **local incidence angle (EGM96)**, so that option must be ticked in SNAP before processing; the same raster-band logic here picks up whichever band is present automatically;
 - range/azimuth pixel spacing extraction from BEAM-DIMAP Abstracted_Metadata, ensuring the RCS illuminated-area term (Garthwaite, 2017, Eq.
 2) is computed from the true, scene-specific